This website uses cookies to help you make the most of your visit.

 Pharmacy context

-This is a distance-selling pharmacy located within a large industrial unit in East London.
+This is a distance‐selling pharmacy located within a large industrial unit in East London.
 The pharmacy dispenses unlicensed topical medicines which it prepares on site for various skin conditions.
 The pharmacy uses pharmacist independent prescribers (PIP) to prescribe these preparations.
 The prescribing service is not registered with the Care Quality Commission (CQC).
-The pharmacy carries out research and new product development.
+This was a reinspection of the pharmacy, as it was last inspected in September 2023 and at that time was not meeting all the Standards.
+The pharmacy subsequently addressed this by way of an improvement action plan.

 Inspection summary findings